-The animal section of the Friday Market was heart wrenchingly ghastly and from sickly puppies, to rare birds, you can find every kind of animal species from Sudan and Eastern Africa for sale.
+The animal section of the Friday Market was heart-wrenchingly ghastly and from sickly puppies to rare birds, you can find every kind of animal species from Sudan and Eastern Africa for sale.
 Many looked like they were near death and the stuffed taxidermy animals made the market look horribly creepy.
 Preserved with all their feathers or scales intact, the dead stuffed birds, snakes, or monitor lizards decorated the shops selling fishes (even piranhas), falcons, shells, and weasels.
-Puppies yelped from bamboo cages, as birds squaked fiercely and ducklings for sale chirped in a most pathetic way.
+Puppies yelped from bamboo cages, as birds squawked fiercely and ducklings for sale chirped in a most pathetic way.
 Rabbits stared with big frightened eyes and somewhere in a corner of the Friday Market, sheep were being sold from pens.
 The oddest section of the market was the dog mating area, where groups of men and boys brought dogs of all types and sizes to bargain with one another for the price of a mating.
-Similar to an erstwhile slave market, the more handsome and healthy dog fetched higher price and once the fee was agreed upon, the men circled around the canine couple during the entire mating process.
+Similar to an erstwhile slave market, the more handsome and healthy dog fetched higher prices and once the fee was agreed upon, the men circled around the canine couple during the entire mating process.
 Many puppy sellers wander that area hoping to catch customers who come to mate their dogs.
 Since, these people travel a long way from as far as southern Egypt for this mating ritual, many buy puppies which go on to be farm guard dogs.
-That was definitely not a place for the faint hearted and despite the horrors, the biggest shock of the Friday Market to me was the sense of dejection.
+That was definitely not a place for the faint-hearted and despite the horrors, the biggest shock of the Friday Market to me was the sense of dejection.

-A half way existence market
+A halfway existence market

 A bewildering amount of things were crammed into the Friday Market for sale and there was no telling where the goods came from, who rejected them, how did they get sold, from whom did they get stolen, or where would they go, if not purchased.
-It was a marketplace of the rare and the common, useful and useless items, and invited an equally diverse spectrum of visitors.
+It was a marketplace of the rare and the common, useful, and useless items, and invited an equally diverse spectrum of visitors.
 Masses of Cairo‘s poor rubbed shoulders with adventurous travelers, art directors looking for items for a movie set, struggling students, photographers, and families shopping for an impoverished girl‘s trousseau.
 Souq Al-Gom’aa was a halfway existence.
-People were halfway ethical, and they were refershingly honest with their intention to fleece the shoppers and vice versa.
-The market itself was split with half tucked under a bridge and the rest spreading over the train tracks.
+People were halfway ethical, and they were refreshingly honest with their intention to fleece the shoppers and vice versa.
+The market itself was split with half-tucked under a bridge and the rest spread over the train tracks.
 Half of the vendors lived there, with the other half coming for work and in my eyes, no matter how many times you visit the Friday Market, you would probably just scratch the surface of it.
 Some things are unfathomable and Cairo‘s Friday Market in the City of the Dead, is exactly that.

 Friday Market travel tip

 The Friday Market occurs from 8 AM. until about 2 PM, under the Moqattam Hills.
-It can be reached on foot or taxi from the Citadel.
+It can be reached on foot or by taxi from the Citadel.
 Go before 10 AM to avoid the crush of people.
-Tell the taxi driver ‘Khalifa’, the name of the neighbourhood or ask for the Souq al Goma.
+Tell the taxi driver ‘Khalifa’, the name of the neighbourhood, or ask for the Souq al Goma.
 Do not bring a lot of money, and do not dress flashy.
-Also beware of pickpockets at the Friday Market.
+Also, beware of pickpockets at the Friday Market.
 Women visitors are advised to explore the market with male friends, who know the area.

 Stay tuned for the next post on photo essay of the Friday Market in Cairo‘s City of the Dead.